The Fourth Annual Madison College Business Plan Challenge will be held May 6, 2016.

 Connect individuals with Madison College alumni, academic experts, and private industry professionals

 Help create new ventures, new knowledge and skill sets, new attitudes, and new jobs

 Provide a non-traditional source of start-up funding for aspiring entrepreneurs within the Madison College district through a $5000 cash prize micro-investment from the Madison College Foundation

-Top Phase 1 Feasibility Analysis submissions are announced on April 6th and invited to prepare complete Business Plans for Phase 2.
+Phase 1: Feasibility Analysis: Due 03/07/16 Complete online form and submit your Feasibility Analysis as an email attachment to Associate Dean Erin Kohl.
+Guidelines provided below.
+Top Phase 1 Feasibility Analysis submissions will be announced and invited to prepare complete Business Plans for Phase 2.

 In Kind Prizes

 $2400 Value - 100State | 3-month membership to 100State for each Challenge finalist.
 This will provide our finalists with a physical business idea space to continue fostering their plan after the school year has concluded.

 $1000 Value - Madison Noteworthy | "Custom Media Training" for the winner, will include 1:1 training from the co-founders of Madison Noteworthy.
 The recipient will receive on-camera studio training that will prepare the finalist for presenting their new venture and earning media exposure.